-From Hudson, N.Y., E. La-Roche writes how he planted plugs "in the worst possible place-clay with weeds and gravel...
-It formed a 4" thick carpet of grass.
-Not children, dogs, cats, rabbits, extremely hot sun or drought could kill it."
+From Hudson, N.Y., E. La-Roche writes how he planted pluge "in the worst possible a 4" thick carpet of grass.
+Not children, dogs, cats, rabbits, extremely hot sun or drought could kill it" place-a 4"

 From Sacramento, Calif., Jack Morse writes how he bought our Zoysia "for a weed infested spot-it took care of the problem."